|

 Perform criminal history checks on all applicants

-Availability of an automated database 24-hours a day to verify permit status
+Availability of an automated database 24-hours a day to verify permit status for law enforcement use

 Have standard disqualification, suspension & revocation requirements